Frozen Caramel Pie with a Secret Ingredient!

 My Mother’s Recipe

-This is the best recipe for a frozen caramel pie with toasted coconut and pecans and a secret ingredient!
-It was my mother’s recipe from many years ago.
-She passed away over 20 years and was making this pie probably ten years before that.
+This frozen caramel pie with toasted coconut, pecans, and a secret ingredient is simply the best!
+The recipe dates back many years and was originally my mother’s.
+She passed away over 20 years ago but had been making this pie at least a decade before that.

 2 Graham Cracker Crusts